 As your vision crystallized, you began sharing your inspiration with your friends and family.
 Some of them may have laughed at you, but you knew their laughter was a sign you were onto something.

 You began putting your vision into form -- performing market research, designing prototypes, recruiting mission-aligned team members, and getting those same friends and family to provide much-needed cash to seed the vision and allow you to fully focus.

 On the topic of focus, you may be moving so fast right now that there is a small voice in your head wondering if you have time to read this post.
 You’re not alone.
 Since the mobile age, human attention span has decreased from 12 to 8 seconds.
 We now have less attention span than a goldfish.
-Let’s keep going, it’s worth it.
+Let’s keep going.

-But with all visionary endeavors, there comes a point on the journey where once you have accepted money from others, convinced people to dedicate their precious life energy to your mission, and constructed your whole social identity around your work that you realize an inconvenient truth.
-That is, at some point you are no longer running your company, your company is running you.
+But with all visionary endeavors, there comes a point on the journey where once you have accepted money from others, convinced people to dedicate their precious life energy to your mission, and constructed your whole social identity around your work that you realize an inconvenient truth -- at some point you are no longer running your company, your company is running you.